by Dale Lewis

 One model Dr. Porter described that can be used to help teachers overcome the challenges encountered when adapting to change as well as support their wellbeing is the Concerns-Based Adoption Model (CBAM).
 With more than 50 years of research and application in a variety of contexts around the globe, CBAM’s three dimensions—Innovation Configurations, Stages of Concern (SoC), and Levels of Use (LoU)—explore how individual attitudes and beliefs shape how educators connect with their students and the learning environment.
 By placing the individual in the center of the change process, the CBAM framework seeks to understand and support the personal side of change.

-Over the next couple of months, we will share a series of blogs on how you, as school leaders, educators, or change facilitators can apply the core components of the CBAM framework as you navigate the disruptive changes in the current COVID-19 context to build more supportive learning environments.
+Over the next couple of months, we will continue this series of blog posts by exploring how you—as school leaders, educators, or change facilitators—can apply the core components of the CBAM framework as you navigate the disruptive changes in the current COVID-19 context to build more supportive learning environments.
 We will draw upon what we are learning through our work with educators and emphasize how to apply the three dimensions of the CBAM model to support both teachers’ wellbeing and their professional practice as they continue to grapple with what has likely been the most disruptive event in their careers.
 We will show how the three dimensions are used to understand where—based on their thoughts, feelings, and actions—individuals are in the change process, and how that knowledge can be used to strengthen relationships, support teacher wellbeing, and improve opportunities and outcomes for all students.
-Finally, we will end every blog with a call-to-action for each of you to apply this knowledge in your own contexts with the teachers you support every day.
-Today, and as part of this introduction to the blog series, that call-to-action is simply to ask that you return to read the first part of the series.
+Finally, we will end every post with a call-to-action for each of you to apply this knowledge in your own contexts with the teachers you support every day.
+Today, and as part of this introduction to the blog series, that call-to-action is simply to ask that you return to read the next post.
 See you there.